 Contrary to what you’ve always believed, two is not necessarily better than one.

-It can make sense for prospective home buyers to want or need a co-borrower on their loan.
+It can make sense for prospective home buyers to want or need a co-borrower on their VA loan.
 Utilizing another person’s income, credit score and debt level might do wonders for your ability to qualify for a loan.
 If your credit is what’s holding you back, the Veterans United Lighthouse Program is a great free resource.